 Some of the risks of drinking include:

 - Sexual harassment and date rape are more likely to occur when alcohol is involved.

 - Illness (or even death).
 Heavy drinking in high school and college can cause drinking problems in the future.

 How do I make a decision about drinking at college?

 You probably know that drinking under the age of 21 is illegal and you’ll get in legal trouble if you’re caught.
+Some colleges have disciplinary procedures for students who are caught drinking such as suspension, mandatory counseling, or expulsion.
 However, you’ll probably encounter alcohol at some point before you turn 21, which is the legal drinking age in the United States.
 Obviously, the best way to avoid drinking-related problems is to not drink at all.

 If you decide to drink, it should be your own decision and not because other people want you to, or tell you to.
 Also, remember that if you drink more than one or two drinks, you may lose bodily control and may not be able to think clearly.

 If you do decide to drink, here are some tips to stay safe: